Fees, Budget & Finances

 Orientation | $0.50

-The Dollars for Daycare Fund offers childcare support, programming, for student families and connects student parents to resources on campus and in Toronto so that they can thrive!
+The Daycare Subsidy helps fund Dollars for Daycare, which offers childcare support and programming for student families, and connects student parents to resources on campus and in Toronto so that they can thrive!

 Foster Parents Plan | $0.05